Codecademy/docs/content/python/concepts/math-module/terms/math-sin/math-sin.md

 ---
 Title: 'math.sin()'
-Description: 'Returns the sine of input numeric x, measured in radian value.'
+Description: 'Returns the sine of the numeric input x, measured in radians.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'